Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 where all symmetric connections cancelled off leaving an expression written only in terms of partial derivatives but that is a completely antisymmetric covariant derivative in the most general case.
-This is a very peculiar property of tensors having all lower indices and being completely antisymmetric in all of these indices, and there is an entire domain related to this type of tensors and covariant derivatives, in which tensors are known as forms and the covariant derivatives are part of what is known as exterior calculus; nevertheless, we will not discuss it here because we do not want to introduce even further mathematical concepts and after all forms and exterior derivatives are nothing but a specific type of tensors.
-For our purposes, the most general covariant derivatives are well enough.
+This is a very peculiar property of tensors having all lower indices and being completely antisymmetric in all of these indices, and there is an entire domain related to this type of tensors and covariant derivatives, in which tensors are known as forms and the covariant derivatives are part of what is known as exterior calculus.
+Nevertheless, we will not discuss it here because we do not want to introduce even further mathematical concepts and after all forms and exterior derivatives are nothing but a specific type of tensors.
+We encourage the interested readers to study this domain on their own.